Tools for social distancing in the lab

 As part of the scientific community, we understand the challenges you might face while getting back to the lab under the ‘new normal’ conditions.
-To help out everyone who is trying to figure out how to maintain a safe distance in the lab, our application specialists would like to share their tips and tricks with you.
-In this 30-minute on-demand webinar, we will share common measures that are taken in labs worldwide to adhere to the social distancing measures.
+To help out everyone trying to figure out how to maintain a safe distance in the lab, our application specialists would like to share their tips and tricks with you.
+In this 30-minute on-demand webinar, we will share common measures taken in labs worldwide to adhere to the social distancing measures.
 Next to this, we will discuss some tools to help you get the most out of the limited amount of time that you can spend in the lab now.
 Examples include tools to help you keep enough distance from colleagues, reserve equipment, and train students.
 Remote monitoring of cell cultures and experiments will also be addressed in the webinar.

 Presented by: Inge Thijssen, PhD.

 Inge is a Field Application Engineer at CytoSMART with a background in life sciences.
 She obtained her Ph.D. in soft tissue engineering and mechanobiology at the Eindhoven University of Technology.
 Her Ph.D. work focused on understanding the forces generated by fibroblasts to optimize the design of tissue-engineered heart valves eventually.
 As a Field Application Engineering, her role is to test our devices in the lab and work with R&D to keep optimizing and validating them to fulfill life science researchers' needs.